sdwivedi03/chatapp/README.md

 2. Group chat
 3. Group creation
 4. Add or remove a member in group
-5. Search a in users list
+5. Search a user in from users
 6. User creation, update, delete and update
 7. Authentication and Authorization